8 Great Health Benefits of Apples, According to a Nutritionist

 I grew up near an apple orchard, so apples always remind me of home, as well as fall, my favorite time of year.
 But apples have also been adopted by nutritionists around the globe as a symbol of nourishment and health, and as more and more research indicates, apples are indeed a well-chosen wellness icon.

-Here are six benefits of making them a staple in your diet, along with easy, delicious ways to enjoy them.
+Here are eight benefits of making them a staple in your diet, along with easy, delicious ways to enjoy them.

 They may reduce cholesterol

-Eat up: For an easy and satisfying snack you can take on the go, fill celery sticks with a mixture of minced dried apples and apple pie spice, folded into almond butter.
+Eat up: Eat up: For an easy and satisfying snack you can take on the go, fill celery sticks with a mixture of minced apples and apple pie spice, folded into almond butter.

 They can help with weight control

-You may have seen headlines recently about a study concluding that natural compounds in apples, especially Granny Smith, promote the growth of good digestive bacteria linked to weight control.
+Natural compounds in apples, especially Granny Smith, promote the growth of good digestive bacteria linked to weight control, a study concluded.
 Fascinating research, but apples also aid weight control due to their rich fiber content.
 A medium apple packs 5 grams of fiber, 20% of the minimum daily target.
 Research has shown that every gram of fiber we eat essentially cancels out about seven calories, by binding to calories and preventing them from being absorbed.
 That may be why another study from Brazil found that over a six month period, each additional gram of fiber dieters consumed resulted in an extra quarter pound of weight loss.

 Eat up: For a fiber-filled way to start your day, chop an apple, skin on, and whip it into a smoothie, along with 6 ounces of unsweetened coconut milk, a tablespoon of coconut butter, a scoop of protein powder (pea protein is my favorite), a dash of apple pie spice, and a handful of ice.